- Prices between £3599 - £3999

 Sundowners in the Atacama desert

 We’ll board a two-hour flight to Calama today, ready to embrace the rich colours of the Atacama Desert.
-We’ll check into our hotel in San Pedro de Atacama, near to the epic geological formations of Quebrada de Kari, a sprawling dried-out riverbed with sweeping views of the Salt Mountains.
-Our adventure then continues in the otherworldly landscape of Valle de la Luna, aka Moon Valley.
+We’ll check into our hotel in San Pedro de Atacama, before continuing our adventure in the otherworldly landscape of Valle de la Luna, aka Moon Valley.
 This surreal region was once the training ground for NASA’s Lunar Rover, so we won’t judge you if you start acting like you’re in the latest Hollywood space blockbuster.
 It’s also the driest place on earth other than the poles, and the terrain is quite mind-blowing.
 As the sun turns the Martian-style tapestry a reddish gold, drink in the panorama over a sundowner or three.
 Then, prepare to get starry-eyed: the Atacama is one of the best places on earth to stargaze thanks to its vast, unpolluted skies.Read more

-A jaw-dropping drive through vast open scenery kicks off this morning’s jaunt to Devil’s Canyon.
-This magnificent geological playground in the heart of the desert is made up of narrow corridors, hidden archways and natural sculptures.
-Have a mosey around, on a breathtaking voyage of discovery through the rocks.
+This morning will see you venture into the haunting plains of Death Valley.
+With red jagged peaks rising from the Atacama Desert in spine-like formations, this is a truly spectacular landscape – and perfect for a morning of sandboarding.
 The afternoon is then free to do as you please.
 We recommend hiring a bike from the hotel and cruising along to the shimmering Tebinquinche Lagoon.
 You could also check out the traditional village of Machuca, inhabited by ancestral llama shepherds, for Andean handicraft and delicious empanadas.
 If you’re feeling particularly active (and plan ahead), you could even go sand-boarding in Valle de la Muerte.Read more

 Hot springs and sunrise geysers